-Wash your hands with soap and water before inserting the sensor to help prevent site infection.
+Wash the hands with soap and water before inserting the sensor to help prevent site infection.

-Wear gloves when inserting the sensor into someone other than yourself to avoid contact with patient blood.
+Wear gloves when inserting the sensor into someone else to avoid contact with patient blood.

 Do not insert the sensor through tape.
 Inserting the sensor through tape may cause improper sensor insertion and function.